fotonauts/fwissr/README.md

 }
 ```

-Each document in the collection is a setting for that configuration, and as with configuration files you can use dots in collection name to define a path for configuration settings.
+Each document in the collection is a setting for that configuration.

 The `_id` document field is the setting key, and the `value` document field is the setting value.